iterative/dvc.org/static/docs/use-cases/share-data-and-model-files.md

 you need to do is to setup a remote DVC repository, that will store cache files for your project.
 Currently DVC supports AWS S3, Google Cloud Storage, Microsoft Azure Blob Storage, SSH and HDFS as remote location and the list is constantly growing.
-To get a full info about supported remote types and their configuration take a look at `dvc remote`.
+For complete information about supported remote types and their configuration take a look at `dvc remote`.

 ![](/static/img/model-sharing-digram.png)